TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

 TopOTheHourBot is written in Python 3.12.
 Twitch chats, and especially Hasan's chat, can be extremely fast and so you might wonder why Python was the language of choice.
 There isn't really a satisfying answer to that, other than I just know Python better than any other language, and it's more than capable to handle the speed of Hasan's chat.
 Python can certainly be slow, but recent versions of the language have made great strides to speed it up.
 Keep in mind that a vast majority of chat messages are single words - often, emotes (e.g., KEKW, FeelsStrongMan, Bedge) - and so processing messages takes a lot less time than you might think.

 TopOTheHourBot uses an API that was built almost entirely from scratch.
 For a long time, the bot was implemented using [TwitchIO](https://twitchio.dev/en/stable/), but I slowly became annoyed with its callback-dependent nature and tendency to have connection issues.
-There's some more talk about the API design in the section below.
 There are three libraries that comprise TopOTheHourBot's API, two of which were built specifically for TopOTheHourBot and are not available through PyPI (installation instructions are in their respective READMEs):
 - [`ircv3`](https://github.com/TopOTheHourBot/ircv3)
 - [`channels`](https://github.com/TopOTheHourBot/channels)
 - [`websockets`](https://websockets.readthedocs.io/en/stable/)